AngelDHackerman/AwsWeatherProject/README.md

 ## Usage
 Explain how to use the project here.

-## Contribution
+## Features
-Instructions for contributing to the project.
+- Real-time weather updates
+- Support for multiple locations
+- Interactive UI

 ## License
 License under which the project is distributed.